Ahmet Rasim

-Ahmet Rasim (1864–1932) was an Ottoman liberal politician and writer, who wrote primarily about social issues.
+Ahmet Cavit Rasim (1864–1932) was an Ottoman liberal politician and writer, who wrote primarily about social issues.

 Biography

-Ahmet Rasim was born in Istanbul in 1864.
+Ahmet Cavit Rasim was born in Istanbul in 1864.
 He was a graduate of the Darüşşafaka High School.
 After graduation he worked as a civil servant for a short time.
 Then he involved in journalism and published books.
 He also translated some literary work and produced songs.
-He worked for numerous publications, including Tercüman-ı Hakikat, Saadet, İkdam, Sabah, Malumat, Servet, Servet-i Fünun, Tanin, Hak, and Tasvir-i Efkar.
+He worked for numerous publications, including Tercüman-ı Hakikat, Saadet, İkdam, Sabah, Malumat, Servet, Servet-i Fünun, Tanin, Hak, and Tasvîr-i Efkâr.